-Protons from the Linear Accelerator (LINAC) are sent via an underground beam tunnel to the and therapy.
+Protons from the Linear Accelerator (LINAC) are sent via a beamline in an underground beam tunnel to the BLIP, where they strike various metal targets to produce new radionuclides for medical diagnostics and therapy.
 As described in Section 3.3.1, the activated metal targets are transferred to the RRPL in Building 801 for separation and shipment to various radiopharmaceutical research laboratories.
 During irradiation at BLIP, the targets become hot and are cooled by a continuously recirculating water system.
 The cooling water also becomes activated during the process, producing secondary radionuclides.
-The most significant of these radionuclides are Oxygen-15 (O-15, half-life: 122 seconds) and Carbon-11 (C-11, half-life: 20.4 minutes).
+The most significant of these radionuclides are oxygen-15 (O-15, half-life: 122 seconds) and carbon-11 (C-11, half-life: 20.4 minutes).
 Both isotopes are released as gaseous, airborne emissions through the facility's 33-foot stack.
-Emissions of these radionuclides are dependent on the current and energy of the proton beam used to manufacture the radioisotopes.
+Generation of these radionuclides is dependent on the current and energy of the proton beam used to produce the radioisotopes and are monitored and quantified using a sodium iodide detector and counting system.